suhaibkhatr/syarah-assignment/README.md

 # Gift Store Service

 A Go-based microservice for managing gift store operations with MySQL, Kafka, and Elasticsearch integration.
+The system provides:

+- Real-time data synchronization between MySQL and Elasticsearch using Debezium and Kafka
+- RESTful API for managing products
+- Scalable and distributed architecture

 ## Prerequisites